Bannump/Plethora/README.md

 # Plethora
 Online Fest Registration
--> An participant can seamlessly register himself for a fest conducted by an organization
+-> A participant can seamlessly register himself for a fest conducted by an organization
 -> Main objective is to ease the process of registration by the participant and accessing the so recorded registrations by the host

 Working :